2050 S. Bundy Drive #100

 At the Film Actors Workshop, we've been training actors for the film and television industry for over 50 years.
 Tony Barr's original idea was to create a learning environment that's as close as possible to a Hollywood studio environment.

 Today we are bringing Tony's vision into the 21st century!

-In our multi-cam 4K studio, students work on scenes from feature films.
+In our 3-camera 4K studio, students work on scenes from feature films.
 They cold read one week, then rehearse and record the next.
 Playback and analysis of the work takes place the following week.